AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 >[!TIP]
 >
->See the [tags documentation](/help/sites-cloud/authoring/features/tags.md) for more information on how to use tags to organize your content.
+>If you are interested in how tags can organize your content see the [Additional Resources section](#additional-resources) of this document for more information on tagging in AEM.

 ## Step 4 - Create Your Model {#click-create}